Interactive-Board/board/README.md

 ## Configuration
 There are a few configuration files that are necessary for the app to run.
 A sample is provided for each file, named `sample.CONFIG_NAME.json`.
-Here are a list of configuration files.
+Here is a list of all of the configuration files.

 | Configuration File | Sample File | Required |
 | --- | --- | --- |